ARCCN/ctltest/README.md

   The scripts use Cbench tool to measure controllers' throughput and latency.
 The collection contains scripts for seven popular open source OpenFlow controllers, though you can add your own controller to the test.

+  The scripts install and start the controller on one server and then via SSH run Cbench on the other server (you also may use the same server for launching the controller and Cbench).
+Cbench sends Packet In messages to the controller and registers the controller's replies (Packet Out or Flow Mod messages).

   The project contains the following scripts: